Looneyllama/4.-Median-of-Two-Sorted-Arrays/README.md

 Thought this leet code problem was interesting and wanted to try it out.
 Still just trying to help better my knowledge with python.

 This is one of the hardest problems I have ever done and it took me forever to conceptually grasp even with the editorial guide on leet code.
 My first go-through did not satisfy the big O notation, and it took me forever to figure out how to satisfy it.

+Overall I think I jumped into this level of coding while trying to learn python way too fast, but I did learn a lot from it.

 LeetCode problem :